Collaborative Solutions

 In the summer of 2016, the Ruckelshaus Institute helped Wyoming Pathways and local trail advocates gather public input on non-motorized trails in the Pole Mountain area of the Medicine Bow National Forest.
 The groups held a public charrette, an intensive planning session where people collaborate on a shared vision, and solicited comments via social media, email, an interactive online map, and other formats.

-In 2016 and 2017, the Ruckelshaus Institute convened two series of Thunder Basin Collaborative Learning Workshops on behalf of the U.S. Forest Service to engage stakeholders, to ensure that all parties were working from the same information, and to lay groundwork for future informed decision making about grasslands management.
+In 2016 and 2017, the Ruckelshaus Institute convened two series of Thunder Basin Collaborative Learning Workshops on behalf of the US Forest Service to engage stakeholders, to ensure that all parties were working from the same information, and to lay groundwork for future informed decision making about grasslands managementThe results of these workshops informed the simultaneously convened Cooperative Working Group, which consisted of government entities with authority relating to prairie dog management.

-Final report: Control Area Groundwater Management Plan
+Read the Control Area Groundwater Management Plan.

 Governor Matt Mead created a Task Force on Forests in 2013 to study the benefits forests provide and to analyze and consider new response strategies and recommendations for both active and passive management.
 With leadership from the Ruckelshaus Institute’s Collaborative Solutions Program, the Task Force on Forests reached consensus on 12 major recommendations comprising 53 sub-recommendations for the Governor’s consideration.

-Final Report: Governor’s Task Force on Forests
+View the Governor's Task Force on Forests webpage.

-In 2008 the U.S. Forest Service updated its National Environmental Policy Act (NEPA) procedures to permit a more iterative approach that facilitates collaborative public engagement.
+In 2008, the US Forest Service updated its National Environmental Policy Act (NEPA) procedures to permit a more iterative approach that facilitates collaborative public engagement.
 Iterative NEPA, or iNEPA, allows practitioners to incrementally improve proposed actions and alternatives to meet stakeholder interests.
 In 2014, this workshop brought together experienced NEPA practitioners to discuss integrating iNEPA into agency practice.
 The document outlines iNEPA, its legal foundations, collaborative approaches to the process, and opportunities and challenges related to iNEPA.

-Workshop proceedings: Iterative NEPA and Collaboration
+Read the Iterative NEPA and Collaboration Workshop proceedings

 Teton Canyon in the Caribou-Targhee National Forest is treasured for its scenic values, recreation amenities, and abundant wildlife, but 100 years of fire exclusion has resulted in dense stands of timber, high loads of dead fuel on the forest floor, increased tree mortality, and unproductive wildlife habitat.
 The Teton Basin Ranger District proposed vegetation treatments and prescribed fire to reduce fuel loadings and create a more natural vegetative mosaic.
 The proposal generated significant public interest.
 In 2014 the Ruckelshaus Institute was asked to help convene public meetings to hear forest users’ concerns, gather information about what people value in the canyon, and learn what they might want to see the Forest Service do to improve conditions in the canyon.